AlexeyPlatkovsky/TelegramVideoDownloader/README.md

 ### Configuration File
-Create a `config.ini` file in the same directory as the script with the following content:
+Modife (or create if it is absent) a `config.ini` file in the same directory as the script with the following content:

 ```ini
 [telegram]